What if Ken was... And what if Takeru was the one who...

 Sparrow: That Scene in Digimon Adventure 02, Episode 19:

 Moro: My partner is correct, of course.
 Without question, episode 19 is the most crucial to understanding Takeru and Ken's dynamic.
+It is The episode for Takeru/Ken without a doubt.
 It's surely obvious by this point, but if you've somehow missed it, noncon is probably my most favorite kink to write and read.
 Therefore, understand that everything you're about to read is coming from that lens.
 Even the first time I watched Adventure 02, there was something about that scene that felt absolutely primed for a noncon scenario.
 The narrative beats and the atmosphere slot into it perfectly.
 So much about good noncon stories has much in common with good horror; a gradual buildup of fear and tension that leads to a dramatic release.
-It was after more "study" that I realized how much "That time Takeru lost his mind and got vicious on the Kaiser" was not some kind of one-off isolated madness, but just part of a larger pattern of behavior.

 Besides the separation of his family, Takeru's deepest and most affecting trauma is the loss of Angemon in Adventure episode 13.
 This manifests most obviously as Takeru being extremely touchy about threats to his partner, particularly outside the framework of a "normal" battle.
 In episode 11, the Kaiser manages to briefly capture Patamon and gets dangerously close to putting an Evil Spiral on him.
 Daisuke, still conflicted about fighting Taichi's Evil Spiral-controlled partner, stands helplessly and doesn't direct his own partner to attack the Kaiser and stop him.
 Takeru is so furious at Daisuke's inaction that he almost gets in a fistfight with him before Miyako breaks the two of them apart.

-All right, now that we've got this important background factor in mind, let's get into episode 19 for real!
 Because this episode is so important to understanding the dynamic of Takeru/Ken, I'll be breaking things down in excruciating detail, as is my specialty.
 I hope you wanted a play-by-play of That Scene, because you're getting one!
 Strap in!

 As Shiha notes, quote: "This is Takeru getting the closest we ever see him to being a genuine sadist [...] blowing up in anger out of nowhere with a passive-aggressive demeanor, [...] mixing the [smiling] ^^ front he puts on with his tendency to blow up angrily at anything that cuts him a little too emotionally close."